mithraiclabs/psyoptions-docs/docs/how-it-works.md

 That could be done OTC and transfered, on a Seurm market, or any other venue that creates and exchange for a market's SPLs.

+## Exercising a contract
+[TODO image of the exercise row]

+With the OptionToken we have the ability to exercise the contract with the use of the `ExerciseCoveredCall` instruction.
+To exercise we must post the OptionToken held and the `quote_amount_per_contract` plus a 5bps fee.
+This small fee will got to the PsyOptions treasury and will be adjustable (or removable) via governance.
+So the total quote asset that must be posted is

+`quote_assets_required = quote_amount_per_contract + (quote_amount_per_contract * 0.0005)`

+With the correct amount posted, the protocol burns the OptionToken, transfers `quote_amount_per_contract` to the market's Quote Asset Pool, and transfers `underlying_amount_per_contract` to the exerciser's address.

+Now that someone has exercised, we'll cover how a contract writer can claim those assets.

+## Extracting assets from an exercised contract
+[TODO image of a imbalanced pools]

+Economic theories have proven that it is not beneficial to exercise a contract early.
+But this is not TradFi.
+The composability of PsyOptions American V1 provides many use cases outside of pure volatility trading, portfolio hedging, etc. where exercising early will most certainly happen.
+Lets take protocol XYZ that is running a liquidity mining program that incentivized new liquidity providers with At The Money (ATM) contracts that expire in 10 years.
+As long as project XYZ continues to grow, these contract holders will most cetainly exercise early.

+Now when that early exercise occurs, the contract writer is able to claim the quote assets as soon as they are available.
+To do so, the contract writer must use the `ExchangeWriterTokenForQuote` instruction.
+The user most post the WriterToken.
+The protocol will burn the WriterToken and transfer the `quote_amount_per_contract` to the writer's wallet.

+A few items to note.
+First, this instruction can be called at any point in time, so long as there are enough quote assets in the Quote Asset Pool.
+Second, this instruction acts on a **first come, first serve basis**.
+All OptionTokens and WriterTokens for a given market are respectively fungible (i.e. Any OptionToken is the same as another for the given market.
+The same is true for the WriterToken.).
+So as soon as someone exercises an OptionContract **anyone holding a WriterToken for that market has a claim on the quote assets**.

+## Getting your underlying back after expiration
+[TODO image of full underlying asset pool, no quote]

+After expiration, a contract writer has a claim on their original underlying assets that they posted to write the contract. **Only after expiration** can a WriterToken sent the protocol to be burned in exchange for the `underlying_amount_per_contract`.
+This is done through the `ClosePostExpiration` instruction.

+## Closing a position pre-expiration

+What happens if you wrote too many contracts at once?
+Or your exposure has changed and you need to close your position?
+This is where the `ClosePosition` instruction comes in.
+This instruction **requires you to have both the OptionToken and the WriterToken**.
+At anypoint (pre or post expiration) if a wallet calls this instruction with the correct token pair preset, it will receive the `underlying_amount_per_contract`.
+The protocol checks and burns both tokens and then transfersthe underlying assets from the pool to the wallet.

+If you sold the OptionToken and would like to close your position, you will have to go to a venue that trades/sells the correct OptionToken and